fbpx

 Parents should teach their children about money from an early age.
 Even preschoolers can understand some lessons about the value of money.

-Failure to start their financial education early can lead to unreasonable demands in the family context.
+Failure to start their financial education early could lead to unreasonable demands in the family context.
 Also, a lack of parental advice about money can result in difficulties for the young adult after leaving home.

 Here are five tips for teaching young children about money.

-1. Give a small allowance for school-age children
+(1.)
+Give school-age children a small allowance

-When children start attending school, they are exposed to opportunities to spend money, and they hear classmates talking about money.
+When children start attending school, they are exposed to opportunities to spend money and hear classmates talking about money.
 Giving an allowance is the best way to deal with the resulting demands for cash.
 Also, giving the child a lump sum every week forces them to plan so that the money lasts more than one day.

 .